 The Mughals were eventually replaced by the British Empire in the mid-19th century.

-Babur's reign was marked by military expansion and the consolidation of Mughal power in India.
+Babur's reign was filled with military expansion and the consolidation of Mughal power in India.

 He continued to push eastward, defeating the Bengal Sultanate and expanding Mughal control over much of northern India.

-Babur also initiated diplomatic relations with the Safavid Empire and the Ottoman Empire.
+Babur also initiated diplomatic relations with the Safavid and Ottoman Empires.

 Babur was a Muslim, but he was tolerant of other religions and did not force conversion on his Hindu subjects.